 Family Service DinnerPreschool Tots 'n Torah DinnerShabbat Service Schedule PTS Employment Network Preschool Info Religious School Sholom Women Home and Hope PTS Bulletins Donate to PTSHow to Join PTS

 As a sacred community, Peninsula Temple Sholom is a sukkat shalom, a shelter of peace, for those in need of support during transitional moments in life.

 Life is full of both challenges and blessings, and we are present to one another for the ups and the downs.
 Clergy and community members are here for you.
-Please let us know how we can care for you by communicating with our clergy or with Annie O'Keeffe, the PTS clergy executive assistant.
+Please let us know how we can care for you by communicating with our clergy.
+Hineynu: We are here for one another.

 Peninsula Temple Sholom1655 Sebastian DriveBurlingame, CA 94010Click for directions!